 You want to write the most unique story that’s never been written before?
-That’s great enthusiasm, but you wouldn’t cook a meal with zero experience on how to use a kitchen.
+That’s great enthusiasm, but you wouldn’t plan to cook a meal with zero knowledge about what produce is in season.

 There’s a system to writing, editing, publishing, and marketing books.
-Each aspect has to work together and match what’s appropriate to the market, as well as have a book that stands out enough to catch people’s attention.
+Each aspect has to work together and match what’s appropriate to the market.
+Furthermore, the book needs to stand out enough to catch people’s attention.
 Think of it as a balancing act between your unique story and where it would fit.
 Read books in your genre, sign up for newsletters on publishing industry news, and talk to other writers/editors.

-For example, research the title of your work-in-progress manuscript (a publisher may or may not change the title), and get a feel of what results pop up online and look at other titles/covers to see how they would stand next to yours.
+For example, research the title of your work-in-progress manuscript (a publisher may or may not change the title).
+Get a feel of what results pop up online and look at other titles/covers to see how they would stand next to yours.

 2. Know Your Target Audience

-Understand your target audience; understand what it’s like to be a kid in every dimension!
+Understand what it’s like to be a kid in every dimension!
 A 5-year-old will have a different world experience and understanding than a 10-year-old.
-Maybe you believe your story will be great for any age, but narrowing on your target audience will help construct appropriate language, story problems, and certain messaging.
+Maybe you believe your story will be great for any age, but narrowing on your target audience will help you construct appropriate language, plotting, and messages

-For example, simple words (less than 200 words) are great in picture books with simple sentences for a 3 or 4-year-old with a simple message about sharing.
-If you want the book to be funny, play with word sounds for kids ages 3 to 5 and misnaming objects or actions for ages 2 to 4 to get your target audience laughing.
+For example, simple words are great in picture books with simple sentences for a 3 or 4-year-old with a straightforward message about sharing.
+If you want the book to be funny, play with word sounds to target kids ages 3 to 5 and misnaming objects or actions to target ages 2 to 4.

 3. Match Your Language To The Story

-Often times when we get submissions, everything is a mismatch.
-The genre (e.g., mystery) doesn’t match the word count (10,000 words) that doesn’t match the age of the heroine (16 years old) that doesn’t match the language for that book (chapter book) that doesn’t match the theme (problems with parents).
+Oftentimes, we receive submissions where various elements of the book don’t match.
+The genre (e.g., mystery) doesn’t match the word count (10,000 words), which doesn’t match the age of the heroine (16 years old), which doesn’t match the language for that book (chapter book), which doesn’t match the theme (problems with parents).
 You also want to match the emotional intensity, behaviors and reactions, and internal and external struggles of the main character and side characters appropriately.
-It takes time to figure this out, just like it takes practice to figure out how to get dressed–you aren’t perfect the very first time.
+It takes time to figure this out, just like it takes practice to learn what flavors go together in a recipe–you aren’t perfect the very first time.

 For example, a chapter book (8,000-word count) should focus on one central problem like friendships because kids at this reading age (7 to 9) deal with this and need a guide to navigate that world.
 The main character with a walker is a 9-year-old quirky girl filled with a huge personality.
-It can include a fun element such as a scavenger hunt where no one listens to each other but learn to work together at the end.
+It can include a fun element such as a scavenger hunt where no one listens to each other, but everyone learns to work together at the end.